NicolaSabino/ETPSolver/README.md

 *Optimization methods and algorithms class - PoliTO*

-*See the [Report](https://github.com/NicolaSabino/ETPSolver/blob/master/Report.pdf) file for more details about the implementation.*

 A simple java CLI application that solve some given instances structured in such a way

 Each instance instanceXX is defined by 3 plain text files, with the same name: